-Have you noticed yellow leaves on your Southern magnolia (Magnolia grandiflora)?
-If your balled-and-burlapped specimen has sparse flowering and yellow leaves dropping off of the tree, it might need some special attention to bring it back to health.
+If you have noticed yellow leaves on your Southern magnolia (Magnolia grandiflora) and your balled-and-burlapped specimen has sparse flowering and yellow leaves dropping off of the tree, it might need some special attention to bring it back to health.

-First of all, you need to rule out a nutrient deficiency in your soil.
-Yellow leaves on Southern magnolias can indicate that your soil has insufficient nitrogen.
-The only way to determine for sure whether or not this is the problem is to have a soil test on a sample of the plant's soil.
-If the test results do, in fact, show a nitrogen deficiency, you can fertilize accordingly to raise the nitrogen level.
-The nitrogen content of fertilizer is indicated by the first number in the NPK sequence, which should be printed somewhere on the fertilizer bag.
+Yellow leaves on Southern magnolias indicate that your soil has insufficient nitrogen or iron.
+The only way to determine whether this is the problem is to run a soil test on a sample of the plant's soil.
+If the test results show a nitrogen deficiency, you can fertilize accordingly to raise the nitrogen level.
+The nitrogen content of fertilizer is indicated by the first number in the NPK sequence, which is listed on the fertilizer container.

 If you see yellow leaves in fall, your Southern magnolia may have water or drainage problems.
-Too much or too little water are both possibilities, whether you irrigate yourself and/or rely on rainfall.
-But the issue of water is inextricably intertwined with that of drainage.
-Why?
-Because even if there is sufficient water, if it percolates through the ground too rapidly, the Southern magnolia tree would not be able to take full advantage of it.
-Conversely, if the drainage is impeded by an overly clayey soil, and you get a lot of rain and/or overwater your specimen, the roots will "drown."
-Either extreme is bad news.
+Too much or too little water are both possibilities, whether you irrigate yourself or rely on rainfall.
+Water issues are inextricably intertwined with drainage.
+Even if sufficient water percolates through the ground too rapidly, the Southern magnolia tree can't take full advantage of it.
+Conversely, if tight layers of clay soil impede drainage, and you get a lot of rain or overwater your specimen, the roots can "drown."